 Deeper Learning Through Projects

 Because our students ask questions and provide their own hypotheses, we then test and apply them as a group.
 We return to these ideas and theories over and over to explore them in new and different contexts for deeper exploration.
 This spiral of learning helps children make connections in their learning and experiences.
 Inevitably, real-world topics worthy of a student’s attention and effort emerge as class projects.
 Students feel highly motivated and actively involved in their own learning, leading them to produce high-quality work and to grow as individuals and collaborators.
 Projects often involve fun ingredients such as experts, field site visits, small group work, observational drawing, measurement, writing, signs, graphs, classroom changes, building, and construction.
-Our educators then document the progress in order to make the learning visible and reflect upon the children's learning with parents and staff.
+Our educators then document the progress in order to make the learning visible and reflect upon the children's learning with families/caregivers and staff.
 The entire school community comes together once a year to view our project work at our Culmination celebration.

 Impacting Our World